-According to the 2017 Iowa in Motion 2045, there are currently approximately 1,990 miles of multi-use trails (MUT) across the state.
-The majority of miles of trail were constructed in the period between 1990 and 2000, which roughly coincides with the period between the State's two major trail plans.
+According to Iowa's 2017 State Long Range Transportation Plan, there are currently approximately 1,990 miles of MUTs across the state.
+Most miles of trail were constructed in the period between 1990 and 2000, which roughly coincides with the period between the State's two major trail plans.

-MUTs built since 2012 utilizing any form of state or federal funding have been built in accordance with American Association of State Highway and Transportation Officials (AASHTO) standards updated in 2012.
-Namely, MUTs are 10 feet wide and designed for use by bicyclists and pedestrians.
+MUTs built since 2012 utilizing any form of state or federal funding have been built in accordance with American Association of State Highway and Transportation Officials (AASHTO) standards updated in 2012.^{iv} Namely, MUTs are 10 feet wide and designed for use by bicyclists and pedestrians.
 Future MUTs utilizing state or federal funding will also be built to these standards.
-However, lower standards were in place prior to 2012 and the minimum width required for state and federal funding eligibility was 8 feet (although 10 feet was often recommended and constructed).
+However, lower standards were in place prior to 2012, and the minimum width required for state and federal funding eligibility was 8 feet (although 10 feet was often recommended and constructed).
 MUTs that are only 8 feet wide are more challenging for bicyclists and pedestrians to share.

-National trails
+National Trails